Shawn Marion: Personal life

 Marion and his ex-partner have a son.
 In 2017, Marion teamed up with fellow retired NBA player Cedric Ceballos to compete in Season 30 of The Amazing Race.
+They finished in ninth place out of 11 teams.

 In February 2018, Marion and fellow former NBA player Matt Walsh became majority shareholders of the New Zealand Breakers via a newly-formed company called Breakers Basketball Ltd.